val-ks/Intro/README.md

 ## 👋 Hey there!
-My name is Valeriya.
+My name is Valeriya and I'm Junior Analyst.

 <!---->